-Paid services use much more robust protocols which are based on 256-bit data protection.
+Paid services use much more robust protocols that are based on 256-bit data protection.
 These protocols encrypt all your data into number strings with no fewer than 78 digits, effectively making it impossible to decipher.

 Practical Uses of Using a VPN at Home

-Apart from having the reassurance and peace of mind that your personal data is secure when you connect to the internet using a VPN at home, there are other reasons why you might want to hide your identity and your location.
+Apart from having the reassurance and peace of mind that your data is secure when you connect to the internet using a VPN at home, there are other reasons why you might want to hide your identity and your location.